cvburgess/cvburgess.com/index.md

 **Wellness**: Yoga, movement, and plant-based basics

  **Tools + Tech**: Automate and optimize for happiness

 If you want to see if we click, or if there's something not on the list, no worries!
-Book a [FREE, 30-minute intro session](/coaching) and let's chat about your goals and how we can chart a course to them.
+Book a [FREE, 30-minute consultation](https://calendly.com/cvburgess-coaching/consultation) and let's chat about your goals and how we can chart a course to them.

+_All coaching is offered at $99/hr with discount packages available upon request._

 {% endsection %}

 {% section %}

+<div class="calendly-inline-widget" data-url="https://calendly.com/cvburgess-coaching?hide_landing_page_details=1&background_color=faf9f5&text_color=3c3b39&primary_color=f0960f" style="min-width:320px;height:800px;"></div>
+<script type="text/javascript" src="https://assets.calendly.com/assets/external/widget.js"></script>

 {% endsection %}